-Beginning July 1, 1997, Idaho attorneys whose principal practice of law is in the states of Washington, Oregon and/or Utah may elect to meet the MCLE requirements in that other state.
+Idaho attorneys whose principal practice of law is in the states of Washington, Oregon or Utah may elect to meet the MCLE requirements in that other state and use that state's MCLE compliance as compliance in Idaho.
 Idaho Bar Commission Rule 410 describes the requirements of this provision.
 Please contact the MCLE Department at (208) 334-4500 to see if you qualify.

 If your primary practice is in Oregon, Utah or Washington and you want to designate one of these states as your MCLE reporting State, a PDF copy of the Designation of MCLE Reporting State Form is available for you to use.